Conquest - 31: William's Final Curtain - His Horse Shies at Mantes When Flames Consume the Town

-William raided Mantes, across the frontier of Normandy
+William raided Mantes, by the Seine east across the frontier from Normandy

 "...
 And raided against his own lord, Philip the king, and killed a great part of his men, and burned down the burh of Mantes and all the holy minsters which were inside the burh...
 This thus done the king William turned back to Normandy.
 He did a pitiful thing, and more pitiful happened to him.
 How more pitiful?
 He became ill and that affected him severely".